honey-glitch/eb04_code_master_piezoelectric_transducer/README.md

 <b>Discipline | <b> Electrical Engineering/ Electrical and Electronics Engg.
 :--|:--|
 <b> Lab | <b> Electrical Measurements and Instrumentation Lab
 <b> Experiment|     <b> 1.
-Measurement of power using CT and PT.
+Measuring pressure using piezoelectric pick up.

 <h5> About the Lab (Objective) : </h5>

 •	To identify and use different types of instruments for measurement.
-•	To use different types of instrument for the measurement of power in the three phase circuit.
+•	To use transducers for the measurement of physical quantity like pressure.
+•	To understand the transducers circuit and its connection diagram

 <h5> About the Experiment : </h5>

-In this experiment, we will study the connection of Current Transformer (CT), Potential Transformer ( PT) and Wattmeter to measure the power consumed by the load in a 3- Phase circuit.
+ In this experiment, we can measure the pressure applied on a piezoelectric transducer by virtue of piezoelectric effect.
+According to piezoelectric effect, if we apply pressure on piezoelectric material it generates the voltage accordingly and by calibrating this voltage we can calculate the pressure applied to the material.

 <h5> Target Audience : </h5>